 We have significantly grown and expanded our business recently.
-Our revenues grew from \$29.0 million in fiscal 2016 to \$31.4 million in fiscal 2017 and to \$48.9 million in fiscal 2018.
-We maintain eleven delivery and or R&D centers, of which seven are located in China (Shanghai, Beijing, Dalian, Tianjin, Chengdu, Guangzhou and Shenzhen) and four are located globally (Hong Kong, Taiwan, Singapore and Australia), to serve different customers in various geographic locations.
-The number of our total employees grew from 1,055 in fiscal 2016 to 1,248 in fiscal 2017.
-As of June 30, 2018 we had 1,655 full-time employees.
+Our revenues grew from \$31.4 million in fiscal 2017 to \$48.9 million in fiscal 2018 and to \$64.9 million in fiscal 2019.
+We maintain ten delivery and/or R&D centers, of which seven are located in mainland China (Shanghai, Beijing, Dalian, Tianjin, Chengdu, Guangzhou and Shenzhen) and three are located globally (Hong Kong, Singapore and Australia), to serve different customers in various geographic locations.
+The number of our total employees grew from 1,248 in fiscal 2017 to 1,655 in fiscal 2018.
+As of June 30, 2019 we had 2,085 full-time employees.
 We are actively looking for additional locations to establish new offices and expand our current offices and sales and delivery centers.
 We intend to continue our expansion in the foreseeable future to pursue existing and potential market opportunities.
 Our growth has placed and will continue to place significant demands on our management and our administrative, operational and financial infrastructure.
 Continued expansion increases the challenges we face in:

-- recruiting, training, developing and retaining sufficient IT talents and management personnel; - creating and capitalizing upon economies of scale; - managing a larger number of clients in a greater number of industries and locations; - maintaining effective oversight of personnel and offices; - coordinating work among offices and project teams and maintaining high resource utilization rates; - integrating new management personnel and expanded operations while preserving our culture and core values; - developing and improving our internal administrative infrastructure, particularly our financial, operational, human resources, communications and other internal systems, procedures and controls; and - adhering to and further improving our high quality and process execution standards and maintaining high levels of client satisfaction.
+- recruiting, training, developing and retaining sufficient IT talent and management personnel; - · creating and capitalizing upon economies of scale; - managing a larger number of clients in a greater number of industries and locations; - maintaining effective oversight of personnel and offices; - coordinating work among offices and project teams and maintaining high resource utilization rates; - integrating new management personnel and expanded operations while preserving our culture and core values; - developing and improving our internal administrative infrastructure, particularly our financial, operational, human resources, communications and other internal systems, procedures and controls; and - adhering to and further improving our high quality and process execution standards and maintaining high levels of client satisfaction.